 National Center on Substance Abuse and Child Welfare (2004)

 Assists substance abuse professionals in understanding the impact of child welfare and dependency court requirements on substance abuse clients who are parents.
+This resource requires a free registration.

 Child Welfare Information Gateway encourages organizations to submit resources from their workforce or training efforts for inclusion in our library.
 Send information to firstname.lastname@example.org.